canonical/snapd/HACKING.md

 ### Supported Go versions

-From snapd 2.38, snapd supports Go 1.9 and onwards.
-For earlier snapd releases, snapd supports Go 1.6.
+From snapd 2.52, snapd supports Go 1.13 and onwards.
+From snapd 2.38 to 2.52, snapd requires Go 1.9+.
+Versions before 2.38 support Go 1.6+.

 ### Setting up a GOPATH